-There are strict requirements in the Chauffers that we place, depending on requirements of the exact position.
+There are strict requirements in the Chauffeurs that we place, depending on requirements of the exact position.
 Some of those standards may include a specially endorsed driver’s license and a medical card.

-While Chauffer responsibilities are determined by your particular needs, they often include:
+While Chauffeur responsibilities are determined by your particular needs, they often include: